Newsroom, College Savings gbfadmin Newsroom, College Savings gbfadmin

 New Rules Starting in 2023

-But the rules are changing starting in 2023 to make these grandparent owned 529 accounts even more advantageous.
+But the rules have changed starting in 2023 to make these grandparent owned 529 accounts even more advantageous.
 Under the new rules, distribution from grandparent owned 529 account will no longer count as income of the student.
 These 529 accounts owned by the grandparents are now completely invisible to the FAFSA calculation for both assets and income, which makes them even more valuable.

 Tax Deduction For 529 Contributions